SERC > Site Guides > Research on Teaching and Learning

 Site Guide: Research on Teaching and Learning

-Bringing Research and Learning to the Geosciences - This site brings together resources for faculty, teachers and curriculum developers working in the geosciences.
+Bringing Research on Learning to the Geosciences - This site brings together resources for faculty, teachers and curriculum developers working in the geosciences.
 The contents of the site aim specifically to raise faculty awareness of advances in the science of teaching and learning and include essays from researchers, websites, recommended reading lists.

 Synthesis of Research on Thinking and Learning in the Geosciences - This project synthesized existing knowledge and articulate unanswered questions in critical areas of research on cognition and learning relevant to the Geosciences.
 Geosciences encompass the study of the oceans, atmosphere, and solid earth, plus interactions between these physical systems and living systems.
 Within the domain of geoscience learning, our study will focus on four themes: geologic time, complex Earth systems, spatial thinking in the geosciences, and field-based learning.